dansteingart/without_the_hot_air/pages_md/SEwtHA_10.md

 The area with depths between 25 m and 50 m is about 80 000 km<sup>2</sup> – the size of Scotland.
 Assuming again a power per unit area of 3 W/m<sup>2</sup>, “deep” offshore wind farms could deliver another 240 GW, or 96 kWh/d per person, if turbines completely filled this area.
 Again, we must make corridors for shipping.
 I suggest as before that we assume we can use one third of the area for wind farms; this area would then be about 30% bigger than Wales,

-<span class="figurenumber">Figure 10.2</span>.
+<div class='caption'><span class="figurenumber">Figure 10.2</span>.
 UK territorial waters with depth less than 25 m (yellow) and depth between 25 m and 50 m (purple).
-Data from DTI Atlas of Renewable Marine Resources. © Crown copyright.
+Data from DTI Atlas of Renewable Marine Resources. © Crown copyright.</div>

 <img src="figure408.png" width="205" height="289" />